libujacob/docker-robot-framework/README.md

-# Robot Framework in Docker Alpine, customized for ETSI
+# Robot Framework in Docker Alpine, customized for PLUGTEST

 ## Running the PLUGTEST robot scripts